Quick Answer: Which Smart TV Platform Should You Build First?

 NextPage helps teams plan and build connected TV apps as part of a broader digital product system.
 That includes smart TV UX, mobile and web companion experiences, backend APIs, content operations, payment and entitlement flows, analytics, testing, and release support.
 The goal is not only to get an app into stores; it is to make the living-room experience reliable enough that viewers keep using it.

 If you are deciding between Android TV, Roku, Fire TV, Tizen, webOS, and Apple TV, start with a platform selection and scope review.
-We can help map the audience, pick the first release platforms, estimate the build, and design the QA matrix before the roadmap becomes too expensive to change.
+We can help map the audience, pick the first release platforms, estimate the build, design the QA matrix, and decide when a broader mobile app development or OTT product roadmap should move alongside the living-room launch.